olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

 ### Gates

 Just for clarity before we start wading into the deep end in the following sections, it would be best to define some of the most basic quantum gates.
-Some are very similar to classical boolean logic gates, but others are particularly strange to people without physics backgrounds.
+Some are very similar to classical Boolean logic gates, but others are particularly strange to people without physics backgrounds.

 It is worth mentioning that quantum gates have to be this way due to the limitations of quantum physics.
 As per Google Bard:

 > Quantum gates are unitary because they are implemented by the action of a Hamiltonian for a specific time, which gives a unitary time evolution according to the Schrödinger equation.
 The unitarity property of quantum mechanics restricts the evolution of quantum states.
 This means that every operation on a normalized quantum state must keep the sum of probabilities of all possible outcomes at exactly 1.
 Therefore, any quantum gate must be implemented as a unitary operator and is therefore reversible.

 Classical gates such as the NAND gate (one of the Universal gates) are not reversible, and thus can't be translated to quantum circuits.
-This is a bummer since having quantum universal gates would be nice, but instead, there are universal gate sets, which are composed of 2-5 gates that when combined are universal in scope.
+This is a bummer since having quantum universal gates would be nice, but instead, there are universal gate sets, which are composed of 2-5 gates that, when combined, are universal in scope.
 More can be read about these gate sets below, or in the linked Wikipedia article.

 #### X (NOT)